-There is a little-known story of two women in the beginning of the book of Exodus.
-Shiphrah and Puah are midwives who work for the King of Egypt.
-A role that takes a dark turn when they are commanded to kill the very children they bring into the world: all sons born to Hebrew mothers.
+There is a little-known story of two women in the beginning of the book of Exodus; two little-known women named Shiphrah and Puah who are midwives for the King of Egypt.
+Their role takes a little-known and very dark turn when they are commanded to kill the very children they bring into the world: all sons born to Hebrew mothers.

-Before going further, it is significant to note two easily passed-over details: 1) This text of women is actually recorded.
+Before going further, note two easily passed-over details: 1) This text of women is actually recorded.
 2) The women are named.
-Consider the following:

 The Bible is no stranger to patriarchy.
 It was written mostly if not entirely by men.
 It was edited by men.
 It describes a succession of societies over a period of roughly 1200 years whose public life was dominated by men…It talks almost only about men.
 In the Hebrew Bible as a whole, only 111 of the 1426 people who are given names are women.
 (Cullen Murphy, “Women and the Bible,” Atlantic Monthly, 8/93)